-During the year the University generated net cash inflow from operating activities of £1.7m (2016: $\pm$ 2.6m) which were utilised to service net interest payments of $\pm$ 0.2m (2016: $\pm$ 0.2m) and investing activities (net of capital grants received) $\pm$ 1.9m (2016: $\pm$ 2.1m) in capital expenditure, leaving a net cash outflow for the year of $\pm$ 0.8m (2016: $\pm$ 0.2m).
+During the year the University generated net cash outflow from operating activities of £1.8m (2017: £1.7m inflow), reflecting the financial loss after adjusting for non-cash items.
+Cash reserves from the prior year were used to service net interest payments of £0.14m (2017: £0.2m) and investing activities (net of capital grants received) £0.8m (2017: £1.9m) in capital expenditure, leaving a net cash outflow for the year of £3.0m (2017: £0.8m).

-Total cash and cash equivalents decreased in the year to £10.2m (2016: £11.0m) with bank debt reducing by £0.4m to £3.0m and short term deposits decreasing by £2.0m to £7.3m.
+Total cash and cash equivalents decreased in the year to £7.2m (2017: £10.2m) with bank debt reducing by £0.3m to £2.7m and short term deposits decreasing by £6.8m to £0.5m.
 Due to the switch in funding from funding council grants to tuition fees, cash flow is now more variable than in the past, with cash peaking upon receipt of 50% of student fees due via the Student Loan Company in May.
 This cash peak has to fund operational cash flows thereafter with increments from tuition fee receipts in October and February, as it does for most higher education institutions.
-The University has a £2m overdraft facility as a safeguard against volatile cash movements.
+The University maintains an overdraft facility as a safeguard against volatile cash

-Total net assets reduced from £107.8m to £101.5m.
+Total net assets reduced from £101.5m to £99.5m, as a result of the deficit for the year.
 Debtors have been well controlled during the year, and adequate provision made in the accounts for any potential non-collections.
-Creditors falling due within one year increased from £5.2m to £7.7m, reflecting higher expenditure accruals and social security and taxes owed at the year end.
+Creditors falling due within one year decreased from £7.7m to £6.5m, reflecting reduced expenditures in the second half of the year.